 As you have conversations with veterans, you may discover some of their needs, and you can point them in the right direction for assistance.
 Veterans may not know where they can turn for help, or they might have a hard time asking for help.
 With your gentle and loving guidance, you can help connect veterans with appropriate resources.

 Review the list of veteran resources by the US Department of Veterans Affairs.
-You can also encourage a veteran to reach out to the charity organizations listed above, depending on the type of assistance they need.
+Point them to the nearest VA facility.
+You can also encourage a veteran to reach out to the charities listed above, depending on the type of assistance they need.

 Many veterans feel embarrassed asking for help and want to be as independent as possible.
 So, it may be on you to help identify a need and make an offer rather than simply asking what you can do to help.